 Migrating a website is never easy; it’s a big project that involves a range of stakeholders, teams, and considerations — and everyone thinks that their job is the most important one.
-For any business that relies on its website for inquiries and income, hiring an SEO consultant or team to oversee its website migration is a must.
+For any business that relies on its website for inquiries and income, hiring a technical SEO consultant or team to oversee its website migration is a must.
 Without proper supervision, a migration can go disastrously wrong and result in lost revenue.

 But even with all the best plans, checks, balances, and experts in place, there are still a lot of things that can backfire – from URL redirects to archiving old content.
 Here is what you need to know about your upcoming migration project.
 Get clued up on migration and SEO to secure the future of your site.